Ahvaz: Sport

 Traditionally, Khuzestan province has been a major soccer hub in Iran.
 The city has two existing sport complexes: Takhti Stadium and the newly constructed Ghadir Stadium.
 There are several other smaller complexes for martial arts, swimming pools and gymnasiums.
 Also, a new privately owned stadium is currently under construction by Foolad F.C. in Ahvaz.

+The city has significant sports facilities, including three major stadiums: